 Explore the park at Tredegar House

-A surviving fragment of a once majestic estate, the parkland at Tredegar House covers more than 90 acres.
-An oasis at the heart of a post-industrial landscape, the parkland provides a haven for locals and is beloved by our community and their four-legged friends alike.
+A surviving fragment of a once magnificent estate, the parkland at Tredegar House covers more than 90 acres.
+An oasis at the heart of a post-industrial landscape, the parkland provides a haven for wildlife and visitors alike, and is beloved by our local community and their four-legged friends.

 A hidden gem...